Happy Giving Tuesday!

 According to University of Michigan Distinguished University professor Jane Dutton, high quality connections (HQCs) are positive connections between two people that are marked by vitality, mutuality, and positive regard.

-Hopefully high-quality connections abound in our personal lives, but since we spend one-third of our lives at work, we should pursue them at work enthusiastically as well.
+Hopefully high-quality connections abound in our personal lives.
+However, since we spend one-third of our lives at work, we should pursue them at work enthusiastically as well.

 Giving and asking for help increases social connectivity, improving our physical well-being and quality of life at the same time.
 Reciprocity enriches our workplaces and our lives.
 When we build high quality connections, our work becomes life-giving and works for us.